United Nations High Commissioner for Refugees

-The United Nations High Commissioner for Refugees (UNHCR) is a United Nations agency mandated to aid and protect refugees, forcibly displaced communities, and stateless people, and to assist in their voluntary repatriation, local integration or resettlement to a third country.
-It is headquartered in Geneva, Switzerland, with over 17,300 staff working in 135 countries.
+The Office of the United Nations High Commissioner for Refugees (UNHCR) is a United Nations agency mandated to aid and protect refugees, forcibly displaced communities, and stateless people, and to assist in their voluntary repatriation, local integration or resettlement to a third country.
+It is headquartered in Geneva, Switzerland, and has 20,305 staff working in 136 countries as of December 2023.